Your newborn's first feeds

 Healthy term breastfed babies tend to drink these volumes each feed during the first week:

-In the following week or two after birth, the size of your baby's stomach increases so they can take a larger volume.
-Your babies may feed more often to stimulate the supply and feed for longer to feel full.
+Your baby has an instinct to feed and if given the opportunity to feed often, will help increase your milk supply.
+The size of your baby's stomach also increases so they can take a larger volume.
 This is a normal part of establishing a breastmilk supply.

 How often will my baby feed?

-It is common for newborns to breastfeed at least 8 to 12 times in a 24-hour period.
-This will mean that your baby will be feeding very frequently – every 2 to 3 hours, including at night.
-(You count the time between feeds from the beginning of one feed to the beginning of the next feed).
+It is common for newborns to breastfeed 8 to 14 times or more in a 24-hour period.
+This will mean that your baby will be feeding very often – every 2 to 3 hours, including at night.

 Sometimes one breast may be enough for your baby, and other times they may need two.
 Sometimes your baby will go to sleep between feeds and sometimes they will be awake and want to feed again.
 Many newborns have periods each day where they feed very frequently for a few hours.
 Often these cluster feeding periods are followed by a longer period of sleep.